mlcommons/ck/ck2/README.md

-That is why we have decided to design CM as a simple and collaborative playground with minimal dependencies to let researchers and practitioners convert their artifacts, knowledge and experience (code, data, models, scripts, config files, experiments, reference results) into reusable automation recipes and objects with a simple API, unified CLI, and extensible YAML/JSON meta descriptions similar to LEGO bricks.
+That is why we have decided to design CM as a simple and collaborative playground with minimal dependencies to let researchers and practitioners convert their artifacts, knowledge and experience (code, data, models, scripts, config files, experiments, reference results) into a reusable object with a simple Python API, unified CLI, common automation recipes, and extensible YAML/JSON meta descriptions similar to LEGO bricks.

 Such unified bricks can be shared with the community to make it easier to assemble very complex computational systems,